Miserlou/Zappa/README.md

 #### Tailing Logs

-You can watch the logs of a deployment by calling the "tail" management command.
+You can watch the logs of a deployment by calling the `tail` management command.

     $ zappa tail production

+#### Remote Function Invocation

+You can execute any function in your application directly at any time by using the `invoke` command.

+For instance, suppose you have a basic application called in a file called "my_app.py", and you want to invoke a function in it called "my_function".
+Once your application is deployed, you can invoke that function at any time:

+    $ zappa invoke production 'my_app.my_function'

+Any remote print statements made and the value the function returned will then be printed to your local console.
+Nifty!

 ## Advanced Usage